ibm-functions/shell-environment-plugin/README.md

 plugin install shell-environment-plugin
 ```

-The reload the shell to activate the plugin.
+Reload the shell to activate the plugin.

 Alternatively you can install it from a terminal: